Chillán

 Chillán (/es/) is the capital city of Ñuble Region, Diguillín Province, Chile, located about 400 km south of the country's capital, Santiago, near the center of the country.
 It has been the capital of the new Ñuble Region since 6 September 2015.
 Within the city is a railway station, an intercity bus terminal named María Teresa, and a regimental military base.
 The city features a modern, enclosed shopping centre in addition to the Chillán Market, an iconic multi-block, open-air farmers' market and street fair where fruits, vegetables, crafts, clothing and other goods are sold.
-The nearby mountains, such as in Laguna del Laja National Park (Spanish: Parque Nacional Laguna del Laja) and the Nevados de Chillán (English: 'snowy peaks of Chillán') are popular destinations for skiing, hiking and hot springs.
+The nearby mountains, such as in Laguna del Laja National Park (Spanish: Parque Nacional Laguna del Laja) and the Nevados de Chillán (English: 'snowy peaks of Chillán') are popular destinations for skiing, hiking and their hot springs.

 Founded by the Spanish in 1580, the city withstood numerous early attacks by the indigenous Mapuche and Pehuenche, among other peoples, who were vehemently opposed to Spanish colonialism.
-Over time, Chillán became an important marketplace and meeting-point for the descendants of these Mapuche and Pehuenche, along with Mestizos and Criollos, to meet.
+Over time, Chillán became an important marketplace and settlement area for spanish colonizers and their Criollos descendants.
 Many goods from Patagonia and the Argentine Pampas were brought into Chillán across the mountain passes of the area.
 In the early 19th century, the countryside of Chillán was ravaged by the Chilean War of Independence and a subsequent banditry epidemic.
 In 1939, the city was devastated by a large earthquake, prompting the government to initiate an extensive reconstruction program.